yosemitebandit/setbot/readme.md

 * an evaluation routine loads pre-trained models and examines new pictures of cards (`evaluator.ipynb`)
-* ..this didn't work all that well in practice though, I think the synthetic data I used for training wasn't representative
+* ..this didn't work all that well in practice though, I think the synthetic data I used for training wasn't representative -- I may have also been evaluating my model incorrectly, I had issues with that later in the 81 class work

 #### next steps